sjkaursb93/AISecurityLearningCollection/Reduce Risk and Attack Surface/README.md

 - [Best Practices to Architect Secure Generative AI Applications](https://techcommunity.microsoft.com/blog/microsoft-security-blog/best-practices-to-architect-secure-generative-ai-applications/4116661): This Microsoft Security Blog post provides actionable guidance and best practices for designing, building, and deploying secure generative AI applications.
 It covers threat modeling, data protection, access control, monitoring, and compliance strategies to help organizations safeguard their AI solutions.

 ### Azure AI Foundry

+- [Azure OpenAI Content Filters](https://learn.microsoft.com/en-us/azure/ai-foundry/openai/how-to/content-filters): This guide explains how to use content filters in Azure OpenAI to detect and block harmful, unsafe, or sensitive outputs, helping organizations enforce responsible AI usage and compliance.

+- [Azure OpenAI Blocklists](https://learn.microsoft.com/en-us/azure/ai-foundry/openai/how-to/use-blocklists?tabs=foundry): This documentation describes how to implement blocklists in Azure OpenAI to prevent specific words, phrases, or patterns from appearing in model outputs, supporting compliance and safety requirements.

+- [Azure OpenAI Risks and Safety Monitor](https://learn.microsoft.com/en-us/azure/ai-foundry/openai/how-to/risks-safety-monitor): This guide details how to monitor and manage risks and safety in Azure OpenAI, including tools and techniques for tracking model behavior, detecting unsafe outputs, and ensuring responsible AI operations.

+- [Azure Content Safety Jailbreak Analysis](https://learn.microsoft.com/en-us/azure/ai-services/content-safety/quickstart-jailbreak?pivots=programming-language-foundry-portal#analyze-attacks): This quickstart demonstrates how to analyze and detect jailbreak and prompt injection attacks in AI systems using Azure Content Safety, helping organizations identify and mitigate adversarial threats to their models.

+- [Azure AI Announces Prompt Shields](https://techcommunity.microsoft.com/blog/azure-ai-foundry-blog/azure-ai-announces-prompt-shields-for-jailbreak-and-indirect-prompt-injection-at/4099140): This blog post introduces Prompt Shields, a new Azure AI feature designed to detect and defend against jailbreak and indirect prompt injection attacks, enhancing the security and reliability of generative AI applications.

+- [Azure Content Safety Documentation](https://learn.microsoft.com/en-us/azure/ai-services/content-safety/): For all other content safety features, refer to this link for comprehensive documentation and guidance on protecting users and data in AI applications.